Nimira43/JavaScript-In-Depth/7-ajax-techniques/02-traditional-javascript/notes.md

+#### Traditional JavaScipt Approach

-#### The code closely reflects some of the earliest techniques used for Ajax-style asynchronous web requests.
+###### The code closely reflects some of the earliest techniques used for Ajax-style asynchronous web requests.
 Specifically, it aligns with how developers would have implemented asynchronous communication in the late 1990s and early 2000s using the XMLHttpRequest object, inline event handlers, traditional for loops, and string concatenation.

-#### This approach was common before the advent of more modern JavaScript features and frameworks.
+###### This approach was common before the advent of more modern JavaScript features and frameworks.
 Here’s a quick summary of the key elements that make it representative of the earliest Ajax techniques:

 ##### XMLHttpRequest Object:
 ###### The core of traditional Ajax for making asynchronous HTTP requests.